JeffJetton/atari-examples/bbones/bbones5.md

 ## Extra Credit

-1. If you're using dasm, add the `-s` option when you compile this program.
+1. If you're using dasm, add the `-s` option when you build this program.
     * For example: `dasm bbones5.asm -f3 -obbones5.bin -sbbones5.sym`
-    * This generates a **symbol file**, showing the values of every label (symbol) encountered by the compiler, in both your main .asm file and any included files.
+    * This generates a **symbol file**, showing the values of every label (symbol) encountered by the assembler, in both your main .asm file and any included files.
 It also shows whether the symbol actually wound up being referenced in the final program.
     * Open the file with any text editor to verify that the `vcs.h` labels wound up getting assigned the address that the comments say they would.
 Which ones did our program refer to?
     * Are the symbols we used in the main program (`MyBGCol`, `Start`, and `SetTIA`) there?
 Do they have the values you'd expect them to have?
 2. Create a version of `vcs.h` that is missing the line with the `seg.u` instruction and include this file in your program instead of the normal version.